 SUMATRA & JAVA, INDONESIA BIRDING TOUR: DETAILED ITINERARY

-Sumatra & Java: Day 1 Our tour begins in the early afternoon at Padang airport (there are international connections into Padang from Kuala Lumpur, Singapore and Jakarta).
+Sumatra & Java: Day 1 Our tour begins in the early afternoon at Padang airport.
+(There are international connections into Padang from Jakarta, Kuala Lumpur and Singapore.)

-From Padang we will travel by road to a small village near Sungai Penuh.
+From Padang, we will travel by road to the small village of Keresek Tua near Sungai Penuh, which will be our base for the next four nights.
 Although not a great distance, the roads in this remote area of Sumatra are not fast.
-The village of Keresek Tua will be our base for the next four nights.
 Situated right at the foot of Gunung Kerinci, only a tea plantation lies between us and the spectacular classic cone-shaped volcano.

 Sumatra & Java: Days 2-4 The moss-clad forested slopes of Gunung Kerinci, the highest peak in Sumatra and thus in all of western Indonesia, offer some of the most challenging and exciting birding in South-East Asia.
 The whole area is so remote and unexplored that there are even recent reports of a new species of terrestrial ape living in the forest, known to the locals as ‘orang pendek’ (Indonesian for ‘short man’).
 Recent surveys have also shown that there is still a population of the endangered Sumatran Rhinoceros as well as Tigers in the extensive tracts of remaining forest, though the chances of us encountering either of these species are exceedingly slim!

 It was here that Schneider’s Pitta was rediscovered as recently as 1988 and amongst the other enigmatic and little known species that occur are such gems as Salvadori’s Pheasant and Sumatran Cochoa.